-Courses in an online child development degree examine the period of growth from birth to adolescence.
+Courses for an online bachelor’s in child development degree examine the period of growth from birth to adolescence.
 Pursuing a child development degree online is a convenient option for professionals hoping to transition into a managerial or teaching position.
 The degree studies sociological factors that influence learning and well-being.
 Students graduate with the expertise needed to seek employment as a preschool teacher, social service provider, or childcare worker or director.
 The Bureau of Labor Statistics projects that careers in social and human service will grow 16% over the next decade, and that the economy will add more than 50,000 preschool teaching positions by 2026.